BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 — Mecha-Zuma

 In spite of some more 'open minded' policies than most Yakuza clans, the Aoyama-Gumi rarely enter the spotlight and remain content with maintaining their holdings in traditionally low-key Yakuza activities, in part due to their distance from the bulk of the Yakuza's assets and Mitsuhama's limited presence in the North Carolina area.
 On the rare occasion that they do decide to get more involved, it's gonna be through a proxy: namely, you.
 Aoyama's recruiter Mr. Tanaka tends to be less hostile to shadowrunners than the usual yakuza headhunters, but they'll still keep you in the dark as much as possible.
 Payment is usually straight cash, but bigger gigs are sometimes compensated with favors, particularly in the form of magical assistance.
-Word of judgement chummer: These guys are friendlier than the norm for Yaks, but don't mistake that for benevolence.
-I'd expect them to get a tad more 'traditional' as soon as they consolidate any major power in Raleigh.
+Word of advice, chummer: These guys seem a little friendlier and egalitarian than other Yaks, but I'd expect them to get a tad more 'traditional' as soon as they consolidate any major power in Raleigh.

 Structure